performant-software/faircopy/README.md

 Notes
 -----

-Presently stuck at JSZip 3.2.0 because the latest version doesn't work on Electron Renderer.
+* Presently stuck at JSZip 3.2.0 because the latest version doesn't work on Electron Renderer.
+* README needs updating to include steps for configuring code signing for PC and Mac.
+* README should describe how turtle script works and how it relates to TEI repo.